Eliastik/simple-sound-studio-lib/README.md

 The TypeScript types are directly provided by the package.

-### Documentation

-The documentation of the methods and class can be found here: [docs/](docs/).

-The most important part is the [AudioEditor class](docs/classes/AudioEditor.md).

-You will also be interested by the [VoiceRecorder class](docs/classes/VoiceRecorder.md).

-To construct the object needed to use the features (AudioEditor class/VoiceRecorder class) you will need to use the [SoundStudioFactory](docs/classes/SoundStudioFactory.md).

 You also need to expose the worklet and worker files provided by the library at the root of your web application:

 - [https://github.com/Eliastik/simple-sound-studio-lib/tree/master/dist/workers](Workers files here)